-Like the blues artists he loved, Green had his own share of despair.
+Like the blues artists he loved, Green had his share of despair.
 He was a somewhat fragile soul, and substance abuse didn't help matters.
-Green and his bandmates were turned onto his drug of his choice -- LSD -- by the infamous Grateful Dead comrade, Owsley Stanley, while playing a date in San Francisco.
-The Mac were initially hesitant, but eventually dove in head first with Green in particular taking to it like a fish to water.
-Put another way, he found acid, then found God.
+He and his bandmates were turned onto LSD, Green's drug of his choice, by infamous Grateful Dead comrade Owsley Stanley while playing a date in San Francisco.
+The band was initially hesitant, but eventually dove in head first – and no one more than Green.

 Green was met by a group of people Fleetwood referred to as "the German Jet Set," who whisked him away to a party following their show.
-"It was a hippie commune sort of thing," said Fleetwood Mac guitarist Jeremy Spencer.
+"It was a hippie commune sort of thing," Fleetwood Mac guitarist Jeremy Spencer said.
 "We arrived there, and [road manager] Dennis Keane comes up to me shaking and says, 'It's so weird, don't go down there.
 Pete is weirding out big time and the vibes are just horrible.'"

 After a particularly explosive acid trip, Peter said he "started acting strange ... strange things started happening."
 His brother Len added, "he was hearing voices telling him to do nasty things."
 He began giving his guitars and his money away, and took on a series of odd jobs, including gravedigger.
 During these years, he spent time in various psychiatric hospitals, at times undergoing electro-shock therapy.

 By the mid-'70s, as Fleetwood Mac entered a new, very prosperous era.
-New fans began to dig through older Mac recordings, and the royalty checks really began to roll in.
+New fans began to dig through older Fleetwood Mac recordings, and the royalty checks really began to roll in.
 Green wanted no part of his past, including the money, while trying to lead his new simple life.
 Frustrated, Green contacted a former Fleetwood Mac manager about his financials.
-"I phoned up and asked him if he had any money," said Green in Man of the World.
-"And he said, 'The accountant's got your money.'"
+"I phoned up and asked him if he had any money," said Green in Man of the World, "and he said, 'The accountant's got your money.'"

-So in January 1977, armed with a shotgun he had smuggled in from a trip to Canada, he paid his accountant, David Simmons, a visit and threatened to shoot him.
-However, the twist here is that Green was not upset about lack of money, but rather was distraught because the royalty checks kept coming.
+So on Jan.
+26, 1977, Green armed himself with a shotgun he smuggled in from a trip to Canada and paid accountant David Simmons a visit, threatening to shoot him.
+The twist is that Green was not upset about lack of money, but rather was distraught because the royalty checks kept coming.